Sandra's Métis Creations Ribbon Skirt Kit- Jackie Traverse Yellow Floral Design

 $75.00

-About the fabric Designer: Jackie Traverse
+About the fabric Designer: Shelly Samuel

 Please see instructions here.